artberri/BerriartAPMBundle/Resources/doc/installation.md

             api_key: ca8f0d5f-cce8-438c-aad7-71112d9a4379 # The integration key for VS Application Insights
             priority: 0 # Sets the priority of the service (it will only affect the execution order)
             throw_exceptions: true # Variable to set if you want to stop propagation of the exception or not
+            send_onterminate: false # All requests will be made on kernel.terminate (only PHP-FPM, http://symfony.com/doc/current/components/http_kernel.html#component-http-kernel-kernel-terminate)
 ```

 ### Next Steps